Mountjoy (comics): Fictional character biography

 Mountjoy is a mutant who was trained by the Emplates to merge with another person's body to feed.
-Originally from the same future as Bishop, Mountjoy went through one of Trevor Fitzroy’s time portals while possessing Bantam.
-He then left Bantam after he arrived.
-When Fitzroy was presumed dead, Mountjoy hunted down Bantam, as he was the only one who knew of Mountjoy's presence.
-Chasing Bantam, Mountjoy encountered Bishop, whose sister Shard once captured and imprisoned Mountjoy in their future.
-Mountjoy defeated Bishop while merging with Storm and using her as a hostage.
-Mountjoy then released Storm and escaped.
-Later, Mountjoy was found by Bishop at a New York Police Station.
-While chasing each other downtown, Mountjoy ambushed and absorbed Bishop.
-Arriving at the X-Mansion in Bishop's body, Mountjoy divested Bishop and went after the other X-Men.
-He found and absorbed Archangel, Gambit and Psylocke.
-Mountjoy was then lured into the Danger Room by Shard.
-Inside the Danger Room, Mountjoy fought off Bishop with powers from the three X-Men he absorbed.
-Not knowing the Shard was a hologram, Mountjoy tried to absorb her but could not.
-Shard held Mountjoy in place as Bishop fired an energy blast at him.
-The blast forced Mountjoy to let go of Archangel, Gambit and Psylocke, and he was defeated.
+Originally from the same future as Bishop, Mountjoy travels through one of Trevor Fitzroy’s time portals while possessing Bantam, then leaves Bantam's body.
+When Fitzroy is presumed dead, Mountjoy hunts down Bantam, as he is the only one who knew of Mountjoy's presence.
+Chasing Bantam, Mountjoy encounters Bishop, whose sister Shard once captured and imprisoned Mountjoy in their future.
+Mountjoy defeats Bishop while merging with Storm and using her as a hostage.
+Mountjoy then releases Storm and escapes.
+Later, Bishop finds Mountjoy at a New York police station.
+After chasing Bishop downtown, Mountjoy ambushes and absorbs him.
+Arriving at the X-Mansion in Bishop's body, Mountjoy leaves Bishop and goes after the other X-Men.
+He finds and absorbs Archangel, Gambit, and Psylocke.
+Mountjoy is lured into the Danger Room by Shard.
+Inside the Danger Room, Mountjoy fights off Bishop.
+Not knowing Shard is a hologram, Mountjoy tries to absorb her, but is unable to.
+Shard holds Mountjoy in place as Bishop fires an energy blast at him.
+The blast forces Mountjoy to let go of Archangel, Gambit and Psylocke, and he is defeated.

-Mountjoy would later infiltrate the Inner Circle of the Hellfire Club, and merge with Scribe.
-Brian Braddock was sent by Shinobi Shaw to find Mountjoy.
-Mountjoy, hiding in Scribe's body, would confide in Braddock and pose as his ally.
-When the Inner Circle's plans were revealed, and Braddock donned his Captain Britain costume, Mountjoy and the Black Queen Ms. Steed attacked Captain Britain.
-After Steed was defeated, Mountjoy tried to escape.
-Captain Britain caught up with him and knocked him out.
-Mountjoy and the Inner Circle were then put in jail.
+Mountjoy later infiltrates the Inner Circle of the Hellfire Club and merges with Scribe.
+Brian Braddock is sent by Shinobi Shaw to find Mountjoy.
+Mountjoy, hiding in Scribe's body, confides in Braddock and poses as his ally.
+When the Inner Circle's plans are revealed, Mountjoy and the Black Queen Ms. Steed attack Braddock.
+After Steed is defeated, Mountjoy attempts to escape, only to be knocked out by Braddock.
+Mountjoy and the Inner Circle are imprisoned.

 Mountjoy, still in Scribe's body, is bailed out of jail by Sebastian Shaw.
-Taken to Liberty Island, Mountjoy was put in a duel against Madelyne Pryor.
-Using Scribe's powers, Mountjoy nearly defeats Pryor and intends to kill her, only for Pryor to pull Scribe out of his body.
+Taken to Liberty Island, Mountjoy is put in a duel against Madelyne Pryor.
+Mountjoy nearly defeats Pryor and intends to kill her, only for Pryor to pull Scribe out of Mountjoy's body.
 It is unknown if Mountjoy retained his mutant powers after M-Day.

 Powers and abilities

 Mountjoy can merge his body into another's two different ways.
 One is by becoming a "silent partner": his will dominates, the victim's body remains the same, and his energy is renewed.
 The second is a "hostile takeover" that absorbs the mind, body, and soul.
-He can also generate a field that slows the reaction time of his victims within a five-yard area.
+He can also generate a field that slows the reaction time of others within a five-yard area.